Conditions Anthrax

 Gastrointestinal anthrax

-Gastrointestinal anthrax initially manifests as an upset stomach: abdominal pain, nausea, vomiting, loss of appetite, fever and flatulence occur.
+Gastrointestinal anthrax initially manifests as an upset stomach, with abdominal pain, nausea, vomiting, loss of appetite, fever, bloating and flatulence.
 The toxins produced by the bacteria subsequently cause bloody diarrhea and peritonitis.

 Injection anthrax

-Symptoms of injection anthrax first become noticeable around the injection site as painful swelling.
-Extensive inflammation of the skin and underlying tissues occurs.
+The symptoms of injection anthrax first become noticeable as swelling around the injection site.
+The initial stage of the disease may or may not be accompanied by slight pain.
+As the disease progresses, it causes widespread swelling due to water retention, as well as extensive inflammation of the skin and underlying tissues.
 The nervous system and gastrointestinal tract may also be affected.

 All of the aforementioned forms can develop into meningitis as a complication.
 Symptoms such as headache, high fever, confusion, tremors, and muscle pain then suddenly appear.
 Patients get worse very quickly as the disease progresses.
-The disease is almost always fatal.
+The meningitis it causes is almost always fatal.

 What are the causes of anthrax?

 Important: Human-to-human infection does not usually occur.
-However, it is possible to become infected through direct contact with affected skin or wound fluid.
+However, it is possible to become infected with anthrax through direct contact with affected skin or wound fluid.

 The anthrax pathogen can be transmitted in several ways.